spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 Additionally, Attackers often look for open, unsecured devices on a network.
 A router without a password is an easy entry point for network hijacking, man-in-the-middle attacks, denial-of-service (DoS) attacks.

-### Lab instruction 4 and 5
+### Lab instruction 4

 For step four of the lab, I navigated to the current configuration of the router to anaylze if the router's password is encrypted.
-I saw the password cisco was not encrypted.So,  I ran the show runnng commmand *#do sh run* from global configuration mode below in the screenshot.
+ I ran the show runnng commmand *#do sh run* from global configuration mode below in the screenshot.I saw the password cisco was not encrypted

 ![image](https://github.com/user-attachments/assets/1356c7f0-31bc-4094-aeb2-cb84fd7fe61d)
 **Before Encryption for R1**

+### Lab instruction 5
+In order to complete the necessary steps to encyrpt the password.
+I ran the

 ![image](https://github.com/user-attachments/assets/58d63f1f-a35f-4b96-95c4-e5049b13a4c4)
 **After Encryption for R1**